eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 Motion also does this.
 I suppose it's the H in ADHD: hyperactivity.
 I used to be a big pacer: put on headphones, pace my room back and forth daydreaming for hours and hours.
 Some days I would pace so much my legs were sore.
 To think, I have to be in motion.
 But sometimes I've thought enough, and it's time to do.

 Music, too, derails me.
 If I start listening to music very soon I start pacing the room and it's over.
-Music is almost like reverse methylphenidateme: it makes me restless, mentally hyperactive, and inattentive.
+Music is almost like reverse methylphenidate: it makes me restless, mentally hyperactive, and inattentive.

 So, to be productive I have to not move too much, and be in silence, and not have fried my brain with exercise.